Skip to main content

 Call 1-888-335-4901

 XDR stands for extensively drug-resistant.
 The Salmonella Newport strain in this outbreak carries the NDM-1 carbapenemase gene, which makes it resistant to nearly all antibiotics, including last-resort carbapenems like meropenem.
-All 7 samples showed resistance to 15 antibiotic classes.
-This means if you develop a severe infection, doctors have very limited treatment options, increasing the risk of serious complications.
+CDC confirmed resistance to 15 named antibiotics across all Newport samples tested.
+A second strain, Salmonella Kentucky, was also identified in 2 of 10 cases, carrying resistance to 14 antibiotics.
+If you develop a severe infection, doctors have very limited treatment options.

 Sources & Citations